Richard Williams (tennis coach)

-Richard Dove Williams Jr. (born February 14, 1942) is a former American tennis coach and the father of tennis players Venus Williams and Serena Williams.
+Richard Dove Williams Jr. (born February 14, 1942) is an American former tennis coach and the father of tennis players Venus and Serena Williams.
+He styled himself "King Richard", which later became the title of an Oscar-winning biopic about him.

 Early life

-Williams is the oldest of five children and the only son of Julia Mae (née Metcalf) and Richard Dove Williams of Shreveport, Louisiana.
+Williams is the eldest of five children and the only son of Julia Mae (née Metcalf) and Richard Dove Williams of Shreveport, Louisiana.
 His younger sisters are Pat, Barbara, Penny, and Faye.
-After graduating from high school he moved to Saginaw, Michigan and then to California.
+After graduating from high school, he moved to Saginaw, Michigan and then to California.